 Emerald Sky provided the perfect platform for seeing this enchanting region of Europe, with its war-ravaged history and cultural intrigue.
 And it ended with a bang: the “Illumination Cruise” in Budapest.
 We sailed for close to an hour past the well-lit buildings of beautiful Budapest, making our last night a night to remember.

 A river cruise through Eastern Europe is a good pick for those who have cruised the major rivers of Europe and are looking for something new or for anyone who seeks to explore this developing region of Europe and all of the cultural intrigue that it is has to offer.

 Want To Experience The Enchantment Of Eastern Europe?

-In 2017, Emerald Waterways offers 10-night Enchantment of Eastern Europe cruises from US$2,995 per person.
+In 2017, Emerald Cruises offers 10-night Enchantment of Eastern Europe cruises from US$2,995 per person.
 From April 20 through September 14, five departures are offered on Emerald Dawn, Emerald Sky and Emerald Sun.
 Many of the sailings are already sold out.
 If you can’t find space for 2017, look to book for 2018 – and act early to assure your place.